revgrid/revgrid/etc/revgrid.api.md

     gridContainerElementCssIdBase = "revgrid";
     const // (undocumented)
     gridContainerElementCssClass = "revgrid-container";
-    const // Warning: (tsdoc-undefined-tag) The TSDoc tag "@name" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick
-    // Warning: (tsdoc-tag-should-not-have-braces) The TSDoc tag "@see" is not an inline tag; it must not be enclosed in "{ }" braces
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
-    defaultLocalizationOptions: LocalizationOptions;
     // (undocumented)
     export interface LocalizationOptions {
         // Warning: (ae-forgotten-export) The symbol "DateFormatter" needs to be exported by the entry point public-api.d.ts